Mojang/EducationContent/CodingWithMinecraft/unit_6/lesson_B.md

 Adjust this new block so it reads ``||Gameplay:change game mode to 'survival'||``.

-Also, adjust the target so that it targets “yourself”.
+Also, adjust the target so that it targets "yourself".

 ## Step 10
 Finally, fighting will be very difficult without a weapon.
 You can give yourself a weapon to make the game more reasonable for your player.
 Grab a ``||Mobs:give||`` block and place it as the last block in the ``||Function:setup||`` function.